meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp-connections-list.md

 subcommand: connections
 ---

-# mesheryctl exp connections list
+# meshplayctl exp connections list

 List all the connections